-University of the Ozarks' Title IX Coordinator is Larry Graham, Director of Public Safety.
-His office is located in the Seay Student Center.
-He may be reached via email at Igraham@ozarks.edu or by telephone at 479-979-4536.
-The Title IX Coordinator is responsible for monitoring and overseeing implementation of Title IX compliance at University of the Ozarks, including coordinating training, education, communications, and initiating the grievance procedures for faculty, staff, students, and other members of the University community, as well as visitors to the campus.
+University of the Ozarks' Title IX Coordinator is Gloria M. Arcia, Ed.D., Executive Vice President and Chief Financial Officer.
+Her office is located in the Mabee Administration building.
+She may be reached via email at garcia@ozarks.edu or by telephone at 479-979-1310 or on her cell at 954-534-6755.
+The Title IX Coordinator is responsible for monitoring and overseeing the implementation of Title IX compliance at University of the Ozarks, including coordinating training, education, communications, and initiating the grievance procedures for faculty, staff, students, and other members of the University community, as well as visitors to the campus.